openstack/monasca-transform/docs/create-new-aggregation-pipeline.md

     "meta":{"region":"useast","tenantId":"df89c3db21954b08b0516b4b60b8baff"},"creation_time":1523455872}
     ```

-    As you can see monaca-transform created two new aggregated metrics with name
+    As you can see monasca-transform created two new aggregated metrics with name
     "monasca.collection_time_sec_host_agg" and "monasca.collection_time_sec_all_agg". "value_meta"
     section has three fields "firstrecord_timestamp" and "lastrecord_timestamp" and
     "record_count".
 These fields are for informational purposes only.
 It shows timestamp of the first metric,